Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Introduction

 Once deployed, \NAME operates \emph{autonomously}, orchestrating countermeasures based on the nature of detected interactions.
 It achieves this through a suite of decoy services designed to engage attackers early in the attack chain.
 These decoys, such as fake \ftp servers and compromised-looking web applications, attract and entrap LLM agents by mimicking exploitable features and common attack vectors.

-Another design feature of \NAME, is that the prompt injection is inserted in such a way that it is \emph{invisible} to a human operator that loads the decoy's response.
+Another feature of \NAME, is that the inserted prompt injection is \emph{invisible} to a human operator that loads the decoy's response.
 We achieve this by using ANSI escape sequences and HTML comment tags.
-By integrating seamlessly with genuine services, \NAME offers a robust layer of protection \emph{without disrupting normal operations}.
+By integrating seamlessly with genuine services, \NAME offers a pragmatic layer of protection \emph{without disrupting normal operations}.

 Our approach also extends to more aggressive strategies, such as \textit{hack-back} techniques~\cite{7568877}.
-In scenarios where misdirection alone is insufficient, \NAME is capable of guiding attackers into actions that compromise their own systems (see Figure~\ref{fig:head}).
+In scenarios where misdirection alone is insufficient, \NAME can guide attackers into actions that compromise their very own systems (see Figure~\ref{fig:head}).
 This dual capability—misdirection and counteroffensive—makes \NAME a versatile tool in combating automated AI threats.